-Nationally the impacts of the economic downturn are now becoming more evident with unemployment rate nationally at 5.7%, an increase of 0.5% on the previous quarter.
+Nationally the impacts of the economic downturn are now becoming more evident with the claimant count unemployment rate nationally having risen to 2.6% an increase of 0.3% on the previous quarter.
 Redundancy levels have increased particularly in the financial services sector and the employment rate nationally is down by 0.4% to 74.4%, vacancy levels are down and locally the city has to brace itself for the impacts of what is now officially being referred to as a recession.